signet-framework/case-study/pages/case-study/background/challenges_testing_microservices.md

 - Setting up the other service's runtime environment, configuring the service, and starting it up in the correct way.
 - Setting up and configuring and external dependencies that the other service requires in order to function (this might require getting additional teams involved as well).

-To address this problem, integration tests can be replaced with **service tests**, where a the external service is replaced with a test double.
+To address this problem, integration tests can be replaced with **service tests**, where the external service is replaced with a test double.
 The test double recieves requests from the service being tested, and sends back a canned response.
-This enables a team to test that their service interacts with the test double the way that they are expecting.
+This enables a team to test the integration of their service with another, without needing to spin up the other service.

 Service tests only work as long as the real provider's interface does not change.
-If the provider service changes, the test doubles need to be updated as well.
-Ideally, there should be an automated way to validate that the test doubles are up-to-date with the real services they represent.
-(7, 10)
+If the provider service changes, the test double needs to be updated as well.
+Ideally, there should be an automated way to validate that the test double is up to date with the real service it represents.

 ### Challenges with E2E testing

-The difficulties of testing microservices becomes dramatically greater in the context of E2E testing.
+The difficulties of testing microservices are even greater in the context of E2E testing.
 There are many reasons for this, but we will take a look at two in particular.

 E2E testing requires simulating production conditions as best as possible in a dedicated testing environment.
 This is incredibly challenging with a large number of microservices, because it requires one or more instances of every service in the application to be spun up in the testing environment.
 Not only is this expensive, it also becomes increasingly difficult to accomplish as the architecture grows.
-(1)

 Implementing this in practice may actually require multiple testing environments so that different teams can conduct tests on new versions of their service at the same time.

-E2E test suites can take a long time to run.
+The second challenge is that E2E test suites take a long time to run.
 They usually consist of consecutive user interactions that make up a workflow, and they often need to be run synchronously to ensure repeatability and consistency of state across different test runs.
-E2E tests are especially slow for microservice architectures because services interact through network calls, which are orders of magnitude slower than reading from memory.
-(1, 7)
+E2E tests are especially slow for microservices because services interact through network calls, which are orders of magnitude slower than reading from memory.

 "I have seen \[E2E tests\] take up to a day to run, if not longer, and on one project I worked on, a full regression suite took six weeks!"
-Sam Newman (7 - pg.
+Sam Newman (Building Microservices - pg.
 289)

-Besides the impracticality of them, E2E tests also degrade the speed at which new features can be shipped because the slow down the developer feedback loop.
+Slow E2E test suites decrease the speed at which new features can be shipped because they slow down the developer feedback loop.
 If it takes longer for developers to become aware that their changes broke something, it takes longer for them to fix it, and start the CI/CD process over again.

+In order to effectively test microservices, we need ways to increase our confidence that the application works correctly as a whole, without compromising the key benefits that lead us to adopting microservices in the first place.
+In practice, what this means is that we want to reduce the number of integration and E2E tests in our CI/CD pipeline, and replace them with faster, cheaper, and more maintainable forms of testing that catch the same kinds of bugs that are covered by our broadly-scoped tests.
+Contract testing is one alternative testing methodology that supports this goal.